zuplo/docs/docs/deployments/custom-domains.md

 title: Custom Domains
 ---

-At this time, to add a custom domain to your Zup you will need to contact [support@zuplo.com](mailto:support@zuplo.com).
+At this time, to add a custom domain to your environment you will need to contact [support@zuplo.com](mailto:support@zuplo.com).
 After we create your custom domain, follow the instructions below to enable the domain for your Zup.

 Setting up a custom domain to point to your Zup takes just a few DNS configurations.